JayaniLakshika/Monash_PhD_thesis/01-chap1.html.md

 - Research gap

-  -
+  - There is no visually interpretable way to diagnose NLDR techniques

+  - Lack of benchmark data structures to capture the various geometric properties

+  - Users don't know when to trust NLDR representations

+  - There is no platform to evaluate NLDR representations

-Take on of the cardinalR dataset and generate 6/8 different layouts and explain why it is important to understand what's happning with NLDR methods.
+Take on of the cardinalR dataset and generate 6/8 different layouts and explain why it is important to understand what's happening with NLDR methods.